Management of multiple sclerosis in COVID-19 pandemic

 Development of multiple sclerosis is more likely with prior optic neuritis, other neurologic symptoms, white race, and a family history of multiple sclerosis.
 Patients with optic neuritis and HLA-DR3, especially in combination with DR2, are more likely to develop multiple sclerosis (70).
 A multiple sclerosis-associated retrovirus has been associated with development of multiple sclerosis after an attack of optic neuritis.
 Prognostic factors against developing multiple sclerosis are male gender, simultaneous bilateral onset, and atypical features for optic neuritis that suggest another etiology for visual loss, such as poor vision, severe disc swelling, hemorrhages, and lack of pain.

-Glial autoantibodies (MOG or AQP4 IgG) are found in a third of all patients with recurrent optic neuritis (40).
-The antibody aquaporin 4 (NMO-IgG) has high sensitivity (73%) and specificity (91%) for NMO (138).
+Glial autoantibodies (MOG or AQP4 IgG) are found in a third of all patients with recurrent optic neuritis (41).
+The antibody aquaporin 4 (NMO-IgG) has high sensitivity (73%) and specificity (91%) for NMOSD (139).
 NMO-IgG was positive in many cases of the Asian type of multiple sclerosis (optic nerve and spinal cord predominance), but not in classic Western-type multiple sclerosis.
 Discovery of this antibody has caused reevaluation of what was once considered optico-spinal multiple sclerosis.
-Now, neuromyelitis optica spectrum disorders are considered an entirely different disease separate from multiple sclerosis, with a more devastating prognosis, different disease associations (systemic autoimmune comorbidities with NMO), and different therapies (IVIG and plasmapheresis, and avoidance of certain disease modifying therapy options including interferon-beta, natalizumab, and S1P receptor modulators like fingolimod) (113).
+Now, neuromyelitis optica spectrum disorders are considered an entirely different disease separate from multiple sclerosis, with a more devastating prognosis, different disease associations (systemic autoimmune comorbidities with NMO), (IVIG and plasmapheresis, and avoidance of certain disease modifying therapy options including interferon-beta, natalizumab, and S1P receptor modulators like fingolimod) (113).

 A previously healthy, 28-year-old former gymnast noticed that she was having difficulty seeing fine lines with her left eye.
 The symptoms progressed over the next day, and she began to have difficulty discriminating between letters in newspaper headlines.
 Pain within the depths of the orbit was minor at first, but soon became moderate in severity and was worse with eye movement or pressure on the globe.